ADVANTECH-Corp/WISE-3200/README.md

 ## Docker Environment & Setting

-Install Docker Engine on your host
+Install the Docker engine on the host to set up the cross-compiler environment

 Please refer to [**Docker Installation Guide**](https://docs.docker.com/engine/installation/) for details